 The proper lighting can bring a space to life.
 A dimly illuminated space appears narrow, dark, and claustrophobic, whereas a well-lit room seems spacious, airy, and welcoming.
 You can use lights in various ways to brighten up your home.
 Purchasing table and floor lights for your home is one of the more straightforward alternatives.
 Place a couple of tall floor lamps in dark nooks and watch your space come to life.
 Layer this illumination with lights on side tables to create a warm and inviting atmosphere.

 Then, if you’re feeling daring, you may replace all of those out-of-date ceiling fixtures with some of the gorgeous modern masterpieces on the market.
 Of course, this last step may necessitate hiring an electrician for installation, but if you’re handy, replacing a ceiling fixture isn’t too tricky.
 Modernise your home with plenty of bright lighting, whether you keep it simple with floor lamps or go all out and change all your ceiling fixtures.

 3. Update Window Treatments

 A lot of the time, windows appear to be disregarded.
 Homeowners are stumped as to which style will best suit their space, so they give up and leave the windows plain or instal basic blinds for privacy.
 The problem is windows want to be done up!
 By leaving your windows bare, you’re missing out on a whole new level of decoration.
-Geometric curtain panels can be bright and bold, or go beachy with gauzy white sheers, or minimalistic with bamboo shades—the possibilities are unlimited.
+Geometric plantation shutters can be bright and bold, or go beachy with gauzy white sheers, or minimalistic with bamboo shades—the possibilities are unlimited.

 Windows, in general, are a fantastic way to bring light into your home, especially if you don’t want to use up power on lots of lights.
 A simple change of window style can help bring a contemporary feel to your home.
 Windows Republic offers double glazed windows in a variety of styles from awning, tilt and turn, sliding and double opening.